 Property in Probate?
 Why you need specialist home insurance

 When a property is going through probate, responsibility to insure the property will fall with the executors of the estate.
 Properties that are going through probate are often left unoccupied for a substantial period of time.
 You will need to arrange specialist probate or empty property insurance for a property in this situation.

 - Cover designed for properties going through probate

-- Building & Contents cover, regardless of whether property is occupied
+- Building & Contents options, regardless of whether property is occupied

 - Sensitive and professional assistance at what can be a traumatic time